The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

   <!-- Rest of head tag -->
 ```

-By default, use this one.
-It's the easiest to understand.

 ### Head with type="module"
 You can also link a file in the head, but you need to add the `type="module"` attribute to the script tag: